WillBrownsberger/categories-2019/readme.txt

 +++ Full use of Wordpress's new customizer interface to allow easy font and color changes.
 +++ Elegant tiled approach for featuring favorite site content on the front page -- tiles for each favorite post will line up in rows of 4 in wide desktop view, but will reshuffle into rows of 3, 2 or 1 as the screenwidth decreases.
 +++ Custom widgets for front page use -- post summaries with images, wide-format category and comment lists, wide-format post archives.
-+++ Custom templates supporting navigation for all types of Wordpress archive
++++ Custom templates supporting navigation for all types of Wordpress archive.
 +++ Dropdown menu for the routine links like about, contact, etc. -- the things that users know to look for on every site.
 +++ Footer accordion for standard reference content.
 +++ Wide format options for both pages and posts to accommodate  tables and other wide format content.